I’ve been trying to share this part of my journey with you for several days now.

 This has been a long and exhausting road for me physically, emotionally, and mentally and to be honest I am just tired of feeling like I am going through life with this shadow of doom following me.

-I know that many of you have been following along since day one of my journey.
-I have to tell you that your prayers have helped tremendously!
+I know that many of you have been following along since day one of my journeys, and I have to tell you that your prayers have helped tremendously!

 Today I feel like I am almost at the end of a long period of testing.
 I am choosing Hope instead of Despair!